 - cancer susceptibility genes.

 If a family is affected by a gene mutation, there may be a pattern of cancers diagnosed in that family.
-For example, there may be several people who:
+For example, there may be:

 - people who were younger than usual when they were diagnosed.